tadpol/Avrian-Jump/README.markdown

 pins, analog pins, and a couple of variables.
 Each action and set a digital pin, a PWM output, or a variable.
 Analog, PWM, and variables are 16bit values.

 There is no 'setup()'.
-Analog pins are alway sanalog inputs.
+Analog pins are always analog inputs.
 When specified in a test, a digital pin is set to an input then read.
 When specified in an action, it is set to an output then set.  ??? how does this interact with PWM ???